tonyhkly/unit-testing-introduction/README.md

 ### Considerations
 * You cannot add more than 3 numbers.
 Anymore than that will produce an error e.g. "5,10,20,25" is not a valid input
 * Any values passed in that are not numbers will fallback to zero e.g. "5,8,nine" will have output 13
+* There is no minimum number of numbers so "" is actually a valid input and will throw 0
+* Currently passing in null has not been handled and ideally should be handled in the code `add(null)`

 ## Getting Started